Hortus Animae

-Hortus Animae is well-known within the genre for its unique and eclectic cover songs.
-The official debut Waltzing Mephisto contained a cover of the black metal anthem "Freezing Moon" (Mayhem) blended with Mike Oldfield's "Tubular Bells (The Exorcist)" and Italian 1970s prog band Il Balletto Di Bronzo's "Terzo Incontro", highlighting the band's inspiration with 1970s dark progressive rock music.
-This song is still considered to this day as one of the most appreciated covers in the extreme metal underground.
-Their following epic album The Blow Of Furious Winds contained yet another 1970s prog rock cover.
-A diverse and original mold of Queen's "The Fairy Feller's Masterstroke" & "Nevermore".
+The official debut album "Waltzing Mephisto" contains a cover of the black metal anthem "Freezing Moon" by Mayhem blended with Mike Oldfield's "Tubular Bells (The Exorcist)" and Italian 1970s prog band Il Balletto di Bronzo's "Terzo Incontro", highlighting the band's inspiration with 1970s dark progressive rock music.
+Their following epic album "The Blow Of Furious Winds" contained yet another 1970s prog rock cover.
+A diverse and original mold of Queen's "The Fairy Feller's Master-Stroke" and "Nevermore".

-In between the 2 albums, the band appeared with another 'now cult' cover song on the Black Lotus Records' release The Lotus Eaters: Tribute to Dead Can Dance.
-Hortus Animae recorded their metalized epic interpretation of "Windfall" & "Summoning Of The Muse" featuring a joint effort with gothic singer Liv Kristine (Theatre Of Tragedy, Leave's Eyes, Atrocity) on lead vocals.
+In between the 2 albums, the band appeared with another cover song on the release "The Lotus Eaters: Tribute to Dead Can Dance".
+Hortus Animae recorded their metalized epic interpretation of "Windfall" & "Summoning Of The Muse" featuring a joint effort with gothic singer Liv Kristine on lead vocals.

 Hortus Animae has been proclaimed 'best emerging band' and 'best Italian album of the year' in the polls of the top Italian magazine Metal Maniac in 2005.

 The group disbanded on 18 January 2006.

 They posted this message on their homepage of their website:

-"Due to different motivations the band decided to split-up or, at least, to stay on-hold for some time.
+"Due to different motivations, the band decided to split-up or, at least, to stay on hold for some time.
 There are technical and personal reasons involved (the music business, hardships... life itself) which led us to take this decision.
 We faced many difficulties in the music industry, but we wish to thank and hail all the fans and people who bought our albums, visited our websites, came to our shows, wrote to us, believed in what we did or just listened to our music.
 We also want to thank the worldwide metal press for their support.
 We may return in the future, but for now we just don't know."